floppa/yxa-cli/README.md

 ### Command Timeouts

 You can specify timeouts for commands to prevent them from running indefinitely.
-If a command exceeds its timeout, it will be terminated.
+If a command exceeds its timeout, it will be terminated safely with proper cleanup.

 ```yaml
 commands: